sou3mar/devops-in-practice-workshop/instructions/11-continuous-delivery-gocd.md

 Tiller (the Helm server-side component) has been installed into your Kubernetes Cluster.

 Please note: by default, Tiller is deployed with an insecure 'allow unauthenticated users' policy.
+To prevent this, run `helm init` with the --tiller-tls-verify flag.
 For more information on securing your installation see: https://docs.helm.sh/using_helm/#securing-your-helm-installation Happy Helming!
 $ helm repo update